Try free for 30 days

 These audio lectures are a unique learning experience.
 Unlike a traditional audiobook's direct narration of a book's text, Jesus, Contradicted Audio Lectures includes high quality live-recordings of college-level lectures that cover the important points from each subject as well as relevant material from other sources.

-The differences and discrepancies in the Gospels constitute one of the foremost objections to their reliability and the credibility of their message.
+The differences and discrepancies in the Gospels constitute the foremost objections to their reliability and the credibility of their message.
 Some have tried to resolve Gospels contradictions with strained harmonization efforts.
-Others conclude that the Gospels are hopelessly contradictory and, therefore, historically unreliable accounts of Jesus.
+Many others conclude that the Gospels are hopelessly contradictory and, therefore, historically unreliable accounts of Jesus.

-In Jesus, Contradicted Audio Lectures, New Testament scholar Michael R. Licona shows how the genre of ancient biography, to which the Gospels belong, actually allows biographers to be flexible in how they report events, construct narratives, and make arguments.
-Licona demonstrates that the intentional changes to the Gospels by the Evangelists are not grounds for their rejection.
-Instead, they are a result of the Gospel writers employing standard literary conventions for ancient biographies.
+In Jesus, Contradicted Audio Lectures, New Testament scholar Michael Licona shows how the genre of ancient biography, to which the Gospels belong, actually allows biographers to be flexible in how they report events, construct a narrative, and make an argument.
+Licona demonstrates that the intentional changes to the Jesus tradition by the Evangelists reveal that the differences in how the Gospels report events are not grounds for their rejection.
+Instead, they are a result of the Gospel writers employing standard literary conventions common in their time for writing ancient biography.

-Using Plutarch's work, Licona offers numerous examples of compositional devices employed in Plutarch's biographies and compares them with instances in the Gospels where the Evangelists appear to use similar techniques.
-Licona also examines Theon's Progymnasmata, a first-century textbook that provides several techniques for paraphrasing sources when writing a narrative.
-In doing so, Licona helps learners understand why the Gospels report many events differently.
-Finally, he addresses the thorny question of whether the editorial moves commonplace in ancient biography are compatible with the doctrines of the divine inspiration and the inerrancy of Scripture.
+Licona introduces listeners to the genre of ancient biography through Plutarch, who wrote 48 of the 90 extent biographies written within 150 years of Jesus, giving numerous examples of compositional devices employed by Plutarch, and comparing them with instances in the Gospels where the Evangelists appear to use similar techniques.
+Licona also examines Theon's Progymnasmata, a first-century textbook that provides six techniques for paraphrasing one's sources when writing a narrative.
+In doing so, he helps listeners understand why the Gospels report many events differently.
+Finally, Licona concludes by addressing the thorny question of whether the editorial moves commonplace in ancient biography are compatible with the doctrines of the divine inspiration and the inerrancy of Scripture.

-Rather than trying to resolve discrepancies by bending the Gospel narratives, which risks making them say things they aren't saying, Jesus, Contradicted Audio Lectures situates the Gospels within their proper context and helps account for differences in the Gospels in a cohesive and historically cogent way.
+Rather than trying to resolve discrepancies by bending the Gospel narrative, which risks making them say things they aren't saying, Jesus, Contradicted Audio Lectures situates the Gospels within their proper context and helps listeners account for differences in the Gospels in a cohesive and historically cogent way.